mined-gatech/nsf-goali/README.md

 ## Flickr

-Every image has a 11 digit photo-id, for example:
+Every image has an 11 digit photo-id, for example:

 https://www.flickr.com/photos/123578762@N06/14523859440/